leon4rd/test/README.md

-## How did the hipster burn the roof of his mouth?
-He ate the pizza before it was cool.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.